SujalXplores/entropy-browser/README.md

 - Gravity pulls them down to pile at the bottom
 - Walls contain the chaos within the viewport

+### 🌊 Fluid Background (Dream Fragment: Fluid Interface)
+A **GLSL shader-based energy field** that evolves organically over time.
+- Mathematical noise patterns create a "breathing" effect
+- Reacts to time, creating a subtle, hypnotic backdrop
+- "Alive" visuals that never repeat exactly

+### 🔊 Generative Soundscapes (Dream Fragment: Voice of the Machine)
+The system speaks back through audio:
+- **Ambient Drone**: A low-frequency hum that grounds the experience
+- **Reactive Typing**: Unique sound samples for keystrokes, pitched randomly to create a non-repetitive melody
+- **Mute Control**: Toggle the auditory hallucinations at will

 ### 🖱️ Interactive Decay
 Your cursor creates a **repulsion field** that scatters the debris of your memories.
 Move through the fallen letters and watch them scatter like disturbed thoughts.